 The Court's decision concerned isolated DNA and cDNA, but has the potential to impact patents to isolated polypeptides.
 The impact of the Court's ruling on other biotechnology areas will undoubtedly play out over time.
-Unlike naturally occurring DNA sequences, the Court found cDNA to be patenteligible.

 If you have any questions about the matters addressed in this Kirkland Alert, please contact the following Kirkland authors or your regular Kirkland contact.